-Noah Hoffman’s decision to pursue competitive cross country skiing right out of high school has paid off sweetly, as he strides into 2014 with two World Championships invites and two U.S. titles under his belt.
-(Sarah Brunson/U.S. Ski Team)
+Noah Hoffman’s decision to pursue competitive cross country skiing right out of high school has paid off, leading to an Olympics nod, two World Championships teams and two U.S. titles.
+(Getty Images/Harry How)

 Noah Hoffman Quick Facts

 |Nordic Athletes » Noah Hoffman||